Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/Module/qr-code.md

 ---
 ## How it works

-This feature extracts the QR code from a document (for example, a Swiss invoice) and matches the QR code with stored supplier or other information.
+This feature extracts the QR code from a document (for example, a Swiss invoice) and usess the QR code to display the imbedded information from the document.

 This way information is automatically extracted from the document.